 109.03 Scope of Payment.
 Payment of the Contract Price is full compensation for all resources necessary to complete the contract item and maintain the Work.
 Assume liability for risk, loss, damage, or expense resulting from the Work.

-109.04 Compensation for Altered Quantities Eliminated Items.
-If the quantities of contract items vary from the quantities in the Contract, the Department will make payment at the original Contract unit prices for the quantities of Work.
+109.04 Compensation for Altered Quantities, Eliminated Items or Termination of the Contract for Convenience of the Department.
+If the agreed quantities of contract items vary from the quantities in the Contract, the Department will make payment at the original Contract unit prices for the agreed quantities of Work.

+A. If an item is eliminated in accordance with 104.02.E or the contract is terminated in accordance with 108.09 the Department will pay the following in addition to that provided by 104.02.D:

+1. Restocking charges supported by paid invoices and an additional 5 percent mark up on the compensation for overhead and profit.

+2. The cost of material transferred to the Department or a local government agency in lieu of restocking or disposal.
+The allowed compensation is the paid invoice cost plus 15 percent markup, but no more than the unit bid price for the reference number involved.

+3. Hauling costs, if not included in restocking charges, for returned material and for material delivered to the Department.